algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 ## Naming

 Folders, files, Class, functions, variables must be named in English and in Pascal Snake Case.
-Everythings must be in English and have a meaningfull name.
+Everything must be in English and have a meaningful name.

 ## Folder / File